 - We reduce our paper trail through the efficient use of our office technology.
 We do as much as we can online with regard to booking confirmations, payments and receipts.

 - We recycle used office paper for our restaurant order pads.
 We recycle as much paper, cardboard and glass as possible.

 - Our cooking oil is recycled through the company we buy it from.
 Our supplier takes away our used cooking oil to filter and reuse.

 - We have recycling bins for kitchen vegetable waste which we compost.

 - We use energy efficient lightbulbs in the hotel.

-- We monitor our progress through a ‘Green Team’ comprising Caroline, Nikki, Janette, Laura and Nick.
+- We monitor our progress through a ‘Green Team’ led by Caroline with colleagues from all areas of the hotel.
 New initiatives are discussed at regular staff meetings and all staff receive training in using our green products.

 Green Tourism also has some everyday tips on how to reduce our impact on the world through simple, positive changes.
 Read more here>

 The Trip Advisor GreenLeaders Programme is a voluntary programme which recognises hotels and B&Bs that engage in environmentally friendly practices, making it easier for travellers to find and book a greener stay.
 Qualifying properties are marked with a badge on their TripAdvisor page.